ruby/www.ruby-lang.org/en/installation/index.md

 $ pkg install runtime/ruby-18
 {% endhighlight %}

-Like before, the third party tools is a good way to obtain the latest version of Ruby.
+Like before, the third party tools are a good way to obtain the latest version of Ruby.

 ### Other Distributions

-On other systems you can search the package repository for your Linux distro's manager, or the third party tools might be the right choice for you.
+On other systems you can search the package repository for your Linux distribution's manager, or the third party tools might be the right choice for you.

-## Building from source
+## Building from Source
 {: #building-from-source}

 Of course, you can install Ruby from source.